-Races (4 + 1) that Terry Labonte is scheduled to drive in 2014 with C&J Energy Services as the sponsor:
+Races (4) that Bobby Labonte is scheduled to drive in 2015 with C&J Energy Services as the sponsor:

 Daytona - 7/5

 Races (2) that Boris Said is scheduled to drive in 2015: